The strange case of the entity Gordon Davis

 The true events of the acquaintance between Soal and Davis

 Soal and Gordon Davis had been classmates from 1898 to 1901.
 Gordon was a very clever boy, particularly gifted for geography and science.
 He had a somewhat snobbish attitude, and put great care in language property and expression effectiveness, which made him different from other classmates.
 His family lived in Rochford, while Soal lived in the country, four kilometers from Southend (these towns, located near the Thames estuary, were well separate at the time but today are fused within a single vast urban area).
-The two boys did not meet but at school, and lost sight of when Gordon's family moved in 1901.
-Many years later, Soal learned that Gordon had started a business in the Southend area, but did not see him again until May 1916, when he by chance met Gordon on a platform at Shenfield station, where they were both waiting for the train to London.
+The two boys did not meet but at school, and lost sight of each other when Gordon's family moved in 1901.
+Soal did not see Gordon Davis again until May 1916, when he by chance met Gordon on a platform at Shenfield station, where they were both waiting for the train to London.
 At the time the two young men were cadets and, once exchanged greetings (it was Davis the first to recognize his old classmate), they sat in the same compartment until Davis arrived at his destination, conversing not of strictly private things, but of their life under arms: in particular Davis told Soal that he had been assigned to give a lecture to other cadets about the duties of the guard service.
 Soal noticed how Gordon's expression property had further improved, and how his accent – always refined – had become particularly agreeable.

 A revealing visit

-It was not until February 1925 that Soal learned by chance that Davis was alive and ran a real estate agency in Southend, where he had moved his residence for a couple of years: he lived at 54 Eastern Esplanade, and Soal immediately recalled the two EE letters mentioned by both Gordon and Nada.
-Finally, on the evening of April 8, 1925, Soal went to see Gordon Davis.
+It was not until February 1925 that Soal learned by chance that Davis was alive and ran a real estate agency in Southend, where he had moved his residence a couple of years earlier: he lived at 54 Eastern Esplanade, and Soal immediately recalled the two EE letters mentioned by both Gordon and Nada.
+Finally, on the evening of April 8, 1925, Soal went to visit Gordon Davis.
 When he arrived at his friend's house, he immediately noticed that to reach the entrance door six steps had to be climbed, the first of which consisted of a slab of stone much lower than the other five.
 The house was part of a single block of terraced houses, and looked directly at the sea, since there were no buildings along the other side of the road.
 On one side of the house there was a peculiar tunnel that connected the street with the back gardens.
 There were other tunnels, one every two houses, regularly placed all along the way.
-Soal was greeted by Davis's wife, who had him seated in the living room on the ground floor.
+Soal was greeted by Davis' wife, who sat him down in the living room on the ground floor.
 When the light was on, Soal noticed several paintings depicting mountain or marine landscapes hanging on the walls.
-There were also large vases, and two ceramic objects on the walls that could certainly be identified as plates.
+There were also a few large vases, and two ceramic objects on the walls that could certainly be identified as plates.
 A large mirror hung above the fireplace.

 When Davis entered the room, after the pleasantries and memories of the past, Soal began to talk to him about the reason for his visit.
 Gordon – who was not interested in paranormal phenomena and who, as a businessman, was more inclined towards a concrete attitude in life – listened to him attentively, interrupting him from time to time with his typical way of expressing himself, practically identical to that used by the communicating entity.
 When Soal showed him the verbal typescripts of January 1922 sittings, Gordon could not help exclaiming: «It is precisely the words that I myself would have used».
 For several years Davis had kept a diary-agenda in which he wrote down all his personal commitments, meetings with clients and their schedules, and the highlights of each day.
 When Soal asked him for information about his activities in January 1922, during the times of the sittings in which the entity Gordon Davis communicated, the living Gordon was able to show that in both cases he had been engaged in business meetings with customers.
 At the time, however, Davis, who still lived in London despite having his business agency in Southend, was involved in buying his future Eastern Esplanade home in that town.
 On 6th January 1922 he had visited the house for the first time, and on December 13th of the same year he had moved to his new residence with his family.
 It is likely that on the days when the sittings were held, Davis' thoughts often turned to the house for which he was negotiating.